Deploy AI Apps: From Localhost to Production in 60 Min (2026)

 Step 5: Cloud Deployment

-Railway (Easiest — 5 minutes)
+Railway (Easiest — 5 minutes from zero)

 npm install -g @railway/cli